awslabs/aws-sdk-android-samples/AndroidPubSub/README.md

 }).start();
 ```

+An Amazon Cognito authenticated user needs two policies to access AWS IoT.
+The first policy is attached to the role of the authenticated pool to authenticate and authorize the Cognito user to communicate with AWS IoT.
+The second policy is attached to the authenticated Cognito user ID principal for fine-grained permissions.

-4. Create MQTT client and connect
+5. Create MQTT client and connect

 ```
 // MQTT Client